Randomiser47/Web-Development/howtoinstallGitandconnectwithVScode.md

 # How to install Git and connect it with your Visual Studio Code in Windows.
+Please make sure to close any running instances of Visual Studio Code before installation.
+As a restart of VsCode would be required for the changes to take effect.
 ## Download Git
 Download the Git installer from the official Git website: https://git-scm.com/download/win
 ### Run the installer